 10. When in doubt, look around.
 There are bound to be regulars in every bar, so look around, see what they’re drinking, follow their lead.
 It’s probably what that bar does best.

-Giovanni Martinez is Made Man’s mixology expert.
-A former global brand ambassador for Chivas Regal and bar program consultant for award-winning eateries like Fig and Olive and The Buffalo Club, Martinez is currently Spirits Director at just-opened Sadie, a New American, regionally inspired Hollywood restaurant.
-Got a question for him?
-Email us here, with ASK GIO in the subject line, and he’ll do his best to address it in a future column.
+A former global brand ambassador for Chivas Regal and bar program consultant for award-winning eateries like Fig and Olive and The Buffalo Club, Giovanni Martinez is currently Director of Spirits at Sadie, a New American, regionally inspired Hollywood restaurant.